civicrm/civicrm-dev-docs/docs/security/inputs.md

 # Securing your inputs

-## When saving to the database

-### Input encoding {:#input-encoding}

-For almost all inputs which are saved to the database, CiviCRM automatically uses `CRM_Utils_API_HTMLInputCoder::encodeInput()` to apply a *partial* encoding for HTML output.
-This encoding step happens at a low level for inputs passed through the API or the BAO (except for fields noted in `CRM_Utils_API_HTMLInputCoder::getSkipFields()`).
-So if you're using the API or the BAO to process your input you don't need to do anything special.

-If, for some strange reason, you happen to be writing untrusted data to the database directly with SQL, you should encode this data in a fashion consistent with `CRM_Utils_API_HTMLInputCoder::encodeInput()`.

-Note that `CRM_Utils_API_HTMLInputCoder::encodeInput()` only encodes `<` and `>`.
-It does *not* encode quotes.
-This has some special implications for how you should [encode your HTML outputs](/security/outputs.md#html).

-### Input purification {:#input-purification}

-When accepting untrusted data with rich text (uncommon), pass the data through `CRM_Utils_String::purifyHTML` to remove XSS.

 ## `GET` parameters

 If you have a page or a form which reads parameters from the URL (aka `GET` parameters) like `?cid=1234` or `?action=add`, it's important to understand that attackers can somewhat easily deceive *privileged users* into submitting malicious `GET` requests by directing the user to an email or website with content like: